Phillip-England/templ-quickstart/README.md

 middleware.Chain(w, r, view.Home)
 ```

-3. We server our application on the PORT defined at ./.env
+3. We serve our application on the PORT defined at ./.env

 ```go
 fmt.Println(fmt.Sprintf("server is running on port %s", os.Getenv("PORT")))